hbuchel/heather-buchel.com/content/blog/2023/09/ai-generated-ui-is-not-innovative.md

 No tool that asserts you can build production-grade UI code from their AI is innovative if it's not driven by accessibility.
 It's also not production-grade if the code it generates is inaccessible.
 That is the short and sweet of it.

+Not everyone is claiming that their AI tool is particularly innovative.
+But like most things involving AI right now, we are seeing some pretty wild claims.

 ## We've been here before.

 <blockquote class="bq bq--right" style="--offset: 2">We've been in this same scenario with design tools prior to this current AI craze</blockquote>